Shop.com now accepts Bitcoin payments after partnership with BitPay By Cointelegraph - Up News Info

 Shop.com now accepts Bitcoin payments after partnership with BitPay

-United States-based e-commerce platform Shop.com is the latest such site to adopt cryptocurrency payments.
+United States-based e-commerce platform Shop.com is the latest site to adopt cryptocurrency payments.

 Continue Reading on Coin Telegraph